-Statement Description Tags clients-per-query Sets the initial minimum number of simultaneous recursive clients ac- cepted by the server for any given query before the server drops addi- tional clients. server controls Specifies control channels to be used to manage the name server. server cookie-algorithm Sets the algorithm to be used when generating a server cookie. server cookie-secret Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster. server coresize Sets the maximum size of a core dump. deprecated database Specifies the type of database to be used to store zone data. zone datasize Sets the maximum amount of data memory that can be used by the server. deprecated delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation- only type zone. zone deny-answer-addresses Rejects A or AAAA records if the corresponding IPv4 or IPv6 addresses match a given ad- dress_match_list. query deny-answer-aliases Rejects CNAME or DNAME records if the "alias" name matches a given list of domain_name elements. query continues on next page
+Statement Description Tags cookie-secret - COOKIE-SECFEI Specifies a shared secret used for generating and verifying EDNS COOKIE options within an anycast cluster. server coresize Sets the maximum size of a core dump. deprecated database Specifies the type of database to be used to store zone data. zone datasize Sets the maximum amount of data memory that can be used by the server. deprecated delegation-only Indicates that a forward, hint, or stub zone is to be treated as a delegation- only type zone. deprecated deny-answer-addresses Rejects A or AAAA records if the corresponding IPv4 or IPv6 addresses match a given ad- dress_match_list. query deny-answer-aliases Rejects CNAME or DNAME records if the "alias" name matches a given list of domain_name elements. query dhparam-file Specifies the path to a file containing Diffie-Hellman parameters, for en- abling cipher suites. server, security dialup Concentrates zone maintenance so that all transfers take place once ev- ery heartbeat-interval , ide- ally during a single call. transfer directory Sets the server's working directory. server continues on next nade